-Why do I need a medicine boot to treat my horse for thrush, abscess or white line disease?
+Why do I need a medicine boot to treat thrush in my horse's hoof, abscess or white line disease?

 With all three problems, thrush, white line disease and abscess, the culprit is bacteria.
 Horses' feet by their very nature reside in dirt, mud, manure, or a combination of all three!
 Once a horse's foot has been prepared by your farrier or veterinarian for treatment, use of the boot will keep it clean, away from bacteria and ready for the Banixx treatment.
 Alternatives to a medicine boot would be a disposable baby diaper or used (but clean) IV bag free from your Veterinarian, either one held in place with duct tape or vet wrap.